mnestorov/file-classifier/README.md

 ## Bash Command

-To use bash command to run the script, first make sure that the Python script file `file_classifier.py` is executable.
+To use bash command to run the script, first make sure that the Python script file `main.py` is executable.

 **You can do this by running the following command in your terminal:**

 ```
-chmod +x file_classifier.py
+chmod +x main.py
 ```

 **Also, make the bash script executable by running:**

 ```
-chmod +x file_classifier.sh
+chmod +x start.sh
 ```

 ## Customization

 - To add more file types or folders for classification, edit the **classification_rules** dictionary in the `config.py` file.

-- To change the date format used for organizing files, modify the strftime format string in the **get_date_folder** function within the `file_classifier.py` file.
+- To change the date format used for organizing files, modify the strftime format string in the **get_date_folder** function within the `main.py` file.

+## Run the script at startup

+To run the script at startup on Ubuntu 22.04, you have a few options.

+**One common approach is to add an entry to the "Startup Applications" tool:**

+- Open the "Startup Applications" tool by searching for it in the Activities overview or running `gnome-session-properties` in the terminal.
+- Click the "Add" button.
+- Fill in the "Name" field (e.g., "Start File Classifier").
+- In the "Command" field, enter the full path to the start_services.sh script (e.g., /home/YOUR_USERNAME/path/to/script/start.sh).
+- Click "Add" and close the "Startup Applications" tool.

+Now, the bash script will run automatically when you log in to your Ubuntu system.

+**Note:** Please note that this approach will only work when you log in with a graphical environment, as it relies on the GNOME startup applications feature.
+If you need to run the script in a non-GUI environment or before user login, you may need to use a different method, such as a systemd service or a cron job.

 ## TODO

 - **_File size-based classification_**: Classify files based on their size (e.g., create separate folders for small, medium, and large files) in addition to their file type.